Yakov Malik: Biography

-Born in Ostroverkhovka village, Kharkov Governorate, Malik was educated at Kharkiv Institute of National Economy (1930).
-Then, he worked as an economist and the Communist Party's functionary in Kharkiv, since 1935 – in foreign affairs service in Moscow.
-He served as Ambassador in Japan from 1942 until 1945, the moment the Soviet government declared war on the Japanese Empire on Aug.
-9. Malik was the Soviet ambassador to the United Nations from 1948 to 1952, and from 1968 to 1976.
+Born in Ostroverkhivka village, Kharkov Governorate to a peasant family, Malik was educated at Kharkiv Institute of National Economy (1930).
+Then, he worked as an economist and as a Communist Party functionary in Kharkiv, and from 1935 in the Foreign Affairs service in Moscow.
+He served as Ambassador in Japan from 1942 until 9 August 1945, when the Soviet government declared war on the Japanese Empire.
+Malik was the Soviet ambassador to the United Nations from 1948 to 1952, and from 1968 to 1976.

 At the time of the United Nations Security Council Resolution 82 on 25 June 1950, Malik was boycotting the presence of a Nationalist Chinese representative.
 His absence enabled the resolution to pass unanimously with a 9–0 vote.

 On the floor of the United Nations on 23 June 1951, he proposed an armistice in the Korean War between Red China and North Korea on one hand, and South Korea, the United States, and other United Nations forces on the other.